 The next step is to analyze your network to extract vulnerabilities, recognize software assets and unsafe configurations, and verify compliance with established policies or controls.

-Once you have identified all the weak points, the best thing to do now is to prioritise the threats.
+Once you have identified all the weak points, the best thing to do now is to prioritize the threats.
 There are some questions you can ask yourself in order to achieve a more effective prioritization, for example:

 What are the chances that the threat will be exploited?